-- Work with in-scope suppliers that did not respond to Stratasys' surveys to help them understand the importance of this initiative to Stratasys and to encourage their participation in 2023. - Attempt to validate in-scope supplier responses using information collected via independent, conflict-free smelter validation programs such as the RMAP. - Send follow-up letters to high risk non-responsive in-scope suppliers and to in-scope suppliers with Conflict Minerals from the CAHRAs, as well as from smelters or refiners that do not participate in the RMI's RMAP.
+- Work with in-scope suppliers that did not respond to Stratasys' surveys to help them understand the importance of this initiative to Stratasys and to encourage their participation in 2025. - Attempt to validate in-scope supplier responses using information collected via independent, conflict-free smelter validation programs such as the RMAP. - Send follow-up letters to high risk non-responsive in-scope suppliers and to in-scope suppliers with Conflict Minerals from the CAHRAs, as well as from smelters or refiners that do not participate in the RMI's RMAP.

-In addition to the above steps, Stratasys continues to implement the Company's Conflict Minerals Policy and Code of Conduct to the best of the Company's abilities, namely through the methods of communication on the Company's Conflict Minerals Policy to the stakeholders and suppliers.
+In addition to the above steps, Stratasys continues to implement its Conflict Minerals Policy and Code of Conduct to the best of its abilities, namely via communication to its stakeholders and suppliers regarding its Conflict Minerals Policy.

-This Report contains "forward-looking statements" within the meaning of U.S. federal securities laws.
+This report contains "forward-looking statements" within the meaning of U.S. federal securities laws.
 These forward-looking statements can generally be identified as such because the context of the statement will include words such as "may", "will," "intends," "plans," "believes," "anticipates," "expects," "estimates," "predicts," "potential," "continue," or "opportunity," the negative of these words or words of similar import.
 Examples of forward-looking statements include statements relating to our future plans, and any other statement that does not directly relate to any historical or current fact.
 Forward-looking statements are based on our current expectations and assumptions, which may or may not prove to be accurate.
 Forward-looking statements are subject to risks, uncertainties and other factors that could cause actual results to differ materially from those stated in such statements.
 As a result, these statements speak only as of the date they are made and we undertake no obligation to update or revise any forward-looking statement, except as required by U.S. federal securities laws.

-Annex 1

-Names and Locations of Smelters or Refiners
+Annex 1 Names and Locations of Smelters or Refiners